bwhite000/server-logger/readme.md

 ============

 A basic Dart language server-side logging helper.
-Includes a timestamp prefix in the output, and can be switched on or off.
+Includes a timestamp prefix in the output, and can be switched on or off programmatically. *For __client-side logging__ like this, please try out my [Logger package](https://github.com/bwhite000/logger).*

 Calling: